bsccf/Uni-notes/Electrical and electronic systems/3a Circuit analysis/Ohms law.md

 >> $I=$[[electric current|current]]
 >> $R=$[[resistance]]

-This is fundemental to well, everything to do with electrisity
+This is fundemental to well, everything to do with electrisity.
+Ohms law exists because the resistance of a material that a current runs through leads to electrons "loosing energy" this creates a difference in potential across the